Music Streaming Services Stats (2025)

 Most Popular Streamed Music

-As It Was by Harry Styles was the most popular song on music streaming platforms in 2022.
-The song accumulated around 1.5 billion streams - more than double 2021’s top song, Levitating by Dua Lipa (626.6 million).
+Flowers by Miley Cyrus was the most popular song on music streaming platforms in 2023.
+The song accumulated around 1.6 billion streams – more than 2.5x 2021’s top song, Levitating by Dua Lipa (626.6 million).

 Here’s a breakdown of the most popular songs by number of streams over time: